theforeman/theforeman.org/contribute.md

 1. Run all the tests: `bundle exec bin/rake test`
 1. Or a single test: `bundle exec bin/rake test test/functional/your_test.rb`
 1. Once done, stop any background processes with `bundle exec spring stop` ([more info](/handbook.html#UsingtheSpringpreloaderindevelopment))

-#### Supported Ruby versions

-In general the latest Ruby should work.
-However if you are just starting out, you may want to develop against one of the versions that we test against to reduce the chances of you hitting an unexpected issue, although this is not required.

-You can see what versions we are currently testing against on our Jenkins CI server here: [http://ci.theforeman.org/view/Foreman%20pipeline/job/test_develop/](http://ci.theforeman.org/view/Foreman%20pipeline/job/test_develop/)

-Any version of Ruby that is older than those listed is not supported.

 ### Startup foreman
 1. Follow steps 1, 2 and 3 from the section "setup test environment" if you haven't done so already